 - 1/2 pound fully cooked smoked sausage, cut into 1-inch cubes

 - 1/2 pound fully cooked ham, cut into 3/4-inch cubes

 - 1/2 pound uncooked medium fresh or frozen shrimp, thawed, peeled and deveined

 - 1 cup cut fresh or frozen okra (3/4-inch pieces)

 - 1 can (16 ounces) kidney beans, rinsed and drained

 - 1/4 teaspoon hot pepper sauce

-- Place the chicken and water in a Dutch oven; bring to a boil.
-Skim fat.
-Reduce heat; cover and simmer 30-45 minutes or until chicken is tender, skimming the surface as foam rises.
+- Place the chicken and water in a Dutch oven.
+Slowly bring to a boil.
+Reduce heat; cover and simmer 45-60 minutes or until chicken is tender, skimming the surface as foam rises.

 - Add the shrimp, okra, beans, salt, pepper and hot pepper sauce; cover and simmer 10 minutes longer or until shrimp is cooked.
 Spoon 1 cup gumbo into bowl and top with a 1/2 cup rice.
 Yield: 12 servings.

 "I mostly followed the recipe, but I added one tablespoon of Creole seasoning to give it more flavor.
 I personally cook roux (canola oil and flour) until it is a chocolate-brown - some people might cook it to a deeper color or cook it less for a lighter color - it all depends on your personal preferences.
 I also use 1/2 cup flour instead of 3/4 cup as I like that consistency better.
 All in all, a very good recipe.
 My family enjoyed having shrimp, chicken, ham & sausage all in one meal."